cal4/amazon-reloader/README.md

 Install [AutoHotkey](https://www.autohotkey.com/docs/Tutorial.htm#s11)

 ## Usage
-1. Replace `PUT-NUMBER-OF-RELOADS-HERE` in `reloader.ahk` with the desired amount of reloads.
 1. Start the script
 1. Go to the [Reload Your Balance page](https://www.amazon.com/asv/reload/order)
 1. Select the desired payment method